 Here the gas grill really pulls back some ground over charcoal.
 Weber says all you need to do is scrape the grates with a bristly brush, then preheat for 20 minutes next time you want to use it to burn off anything left over, and you’re good to go.

-A more thorough clean is recommended every now and again.
+A more thorough cleaning is recommended every now and again.
 This involves taking the grates off and using the supplied plastic spatula to scrape any solidified fat or food bits down the grease trap and into the disposable tray underneath.

 Initially, I had my doubts but it really is that easy, and much simpler to keep on top of that a charcoal grill, where the fat and ash mix to form cement that has to be periodically pressure-washed off.
 Charcoal grilling is more time-consuming at every stage.